brianneryan/Brianne-Ryan-Resume/README.md

 ### Interests:

 Seattle Sports, music, national politics, evolutionary science, Jewish studies, and LGBTQ history.
-I spend a lot of time reading and thinking about these topics--[here](http://nebula.wsimg.com/3ba7e512c2a09e7c46bb3063c20025c6?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1) is an illustration, which I painted!
+I spend a lot of time reading and thinking about these topics--[here](http://nebula.wsimg.com/3ba7e512c2a09e7c46bb3063c20025c6?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1) is an illustration that I painted!